 Aptagen was formed in 2004, and operations began two years later in 2006.
 Aptagen is located in Jacobus, PA, a suburb of York, beautifully surrounded by Lake Redman and Lake Williams and conveniently situated off of Interstate 83.
 The facility is a forty-minute drive from Johns Hopkins University and Hershey Medical Center.

-Dr. Caltagirone is the President & CEO of Aptagen, LLC and has over 25 years of research and business experience in start-ups.
+Dr. Caltagirone, who has over 25 years of research and business experience in start-ups, is the President & CEO of Aptagen, LLC.
 A native of York, PA, he began his studies at the University of the Sciences in Philadelphia with a bachelor’s degree in Biochemistry followed by a Ph.D. in Neuroscience from Drexel University.
 He completed his thesis on “Proton-Sensitive Ribozyme Switches with Molecular Memory” at Yale University.
 His training and technical skills are primarily in the area of Molecular Biology with several patents and publications under his name.

 Michelle is originally from Lancaster, Pennsylvania.
 She earned her Associates Degree from Consolidated School of Business.
 Before coming to Aptagen, she was a judicial secretary.
 She has over 10 years’ experience in an office setting.

 Weihua began basic studies at Nankai University in China, and continued advanced training at Nankai, Harbin Medical University (China) and IPK (Germany).
 In US, he has focused on R&D of Aptamer and Anti-Sense strategies for more than 25 years.

 Albert Liao earned his bachelor’s degree from Johns Hopkins University in the field of Biomedical Engineering.
 He then participated in the internship program and graduated to assume the Lab Director position.
 In his time at Aptagen, Albert contributed to many aspects of the lab, including Aptamer R&D and Oligonucleotide Synthesis.